-As part of obtaining reasonable assurance about whether the Delaware Water Pollution Control Revolving Loan Fund's financial statements are free from material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
+As part of obtaining reasonable assurance about whether the Delaware Water Pollution Control Revolving Loan provisions of laws, regulations, contracts, and grant agreements, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit, and accordingly, we do not express such an opinion.
-The results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under Government Auditing Standards.
+The with those provisions was not an objective of our addit, and accordingly, we do not express such an objective of our addit, and accordingly, we do not express such an objective of our addit, and accordingly, results of our tests disclosed no instances of noncompliance or other matters that are required to be reported under